20 Top Gifts for 9-Year-Old Girls That Work

 Face Mask Party Pack

-Why we like it: Seven different masks turn ordinary nights into spa party adventures.
+Why I like it: Seven different masks turn ordinary nights into spa party adventures.

 Each packet holds a different surprise—aloe, honey, green tea flavors that smell like actual fruit smoothies.
 Cotton sheets feel soft against skin while natural ingredients keep parents happy about safety.
 Individual wrapping makes sharing at sleepovers simple, turning one gift into seven mini-experiences.